CaptainCornflakes/xLib/README.md

 # xLib
 MatLab Framework for colorspace transforms, gamut mapping and more.

-Created as part of the fulfillment of the requirements for the degree of Bachelor of Engineering (B.Eng.) in Audiovisual Media at Stuttgart Media University
+Created as part of the fulfillment of the requirements for the degree of Bachelor of Engineering (B.Eng.) in Audiovisual Media at Hochschule der Medien Stuttgart (Stuttgart Media University) on the 12th of July 2021.

 Based on Jan Froehlich's work.